 The Russell-Cotes Museum is a lavish seaside villa in Bournemouth which was given as an extravagant birthday present by Merton Russell-Cotes to his wife Annie in 1901.
 The couple filled their clifftop getaway with an eclectic collection of art, furniture, and curios from around the globe.
 Today, this stunning Grade-II listed property is open to the public as a quirky and fascinating museum.

-Latest Update – July 2020: The museum has reopened.
+Latest Update – September 2020: The museum has reopened.
 They are encouraging guests to prebook if possible, but will accommodate visitors on the door when they can.
-To avoid any dissappointment it’s a good idea to pre-book.
+To avoid any disappointment it’s a good idea to pre-book.

 7. Take a Jurassic Coast Tour